tarwn/lessthandot-hugo/blogs/content/posts/2016-02-18-automatic-promise-resolution-for-angularjs-unit-testing.md

 ## Making it useful

 When trying to figure out how to make this available to our tests, a trick we had been using to test the config phase of our application came to mind.
 Essentially what you do is declare a module upstream from your tests, and you can initialize it to capture dependencies taken in during the config phase (or anywhere in the module initialization process really).
-That “anywhere in the module initialization process” is where this gets interesting for our current problem.
+That "anywhere in the module initialization process" is where this gets interesting for our current problem.
 Any dependencies mutated or introduced through this dummy module will be available **in their modified state** to modules instantiated downstream.
 We had primarily done this as a way to set up spies for methods called during the config phase of our application, but the possibilities are endless.
 What we ended up doing was using this dummy module approach to register an 'autoQ' service that is only available in tests.

 ```javascript
 //need to call angular.module here, NOT the module method exposed by angular mocks